 - effective against very large houses up to 7,200sqft,

-- lesser maintenance and cleaning required due to the absence of a water tray,
+- lesser maintenance and cleaning are required due to the absence of a water tray,

 - very easy to set up, automatic dehumidification,